cultuurnet/apidocs/projects/widgets/docs/templates.md

 * ✅ Suitable when you don't want to publish a full event calendar yourself (in that case you can link from the tips widget to an external agenda, like UiTinVlaanderen
 * ❌ Not suitable when you want a full and searchable agenda.
 We recommend using the [agenda template](#Agenda) instead.

+If you pick the tips template, you can directly start configuring the [tips block](./configuration/tips.md).

 ## UiTPAS en Paspartoe

 This is the same template as the [agenda template](#Agenda), but with all the UiTPAS setting already enabled for you.